 A disaster recovery plan is a fully documented process outlining the specific actions that need to be taken to protect IT infrastructure, corporate resources, and employee devices—and to restore and maintain service so staff can get back to work as soon as possible.
 These are highly detailed plans with specific procedures on what should happen in the event of a disaster.

 More specifically, most disaster recovery plans include several essential elements:

-When preparing for disaster recovery, experts recommend keeping some key best practices in mind:
+When preparing for disaster recovery, experts recommend keeping several best practices in mind.

-While traditional disaster recovery allows companies to restore on-premise infrastructure, a faster and more flexible approach is to institute a cloud disaster recovery plan.
+While traditional disaster recovery allows companies to restore on-premises infrastructure, a faster and more flexible approach is to institute a cloud disaster recovery plan.
 This method relieves IT of the need for complex provisional needs, such as delivering new devices or maintaining a mishmash of interim software until normal operations can resume.
 Putting cloud storage and cloud-based technologies in place helps ensure employees can continue working after a disaster strikes—on any device, from any location.
-Additional benefits include lower costs, less on premises data center reliance, fast deployment and ease of conducting regular disaster recovery testing.
-Examples of cloud disaster recovery components range from virtualization solutions, such as managed desktops, to cloud-based tools, such as file sync and share and content collaboration.
+Additional benefits include lower costs, less on premises datacenter reliance, fast deployment, and ease of conducting regular disaster recovery testing.
+Examples of cloud disaster recovery components range from virtualization solutions (such as managed desktops) to cloud-based tools (such as file sync and sharing).

 It's important to remember that effective IT disaster recovery is not the result of a one-time disaster recovery planning session, but instead involves a long-term commitment.
 Anticipated RPOs and RTOs can change as the business scales and grows, as can the types of disaster recovery service that may be needed should the company expand to new geographies.
 Regular reviews, ongoing testing, and frequent updates are all key.